AhmRsfz/AhmRsfz/README.md

-- 👋 Hi, I’m @AhmRsfz
+- 👋 Hi, I’m Ahmad Riski Fauzi
-- 👀 I’m interested in Artificial Intelegence and Machine Learning
+- 👀 I’m interested in Artificial Intelegence and Blockchain Development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on (none)
-- 📫 How to reach me @chanelinfisibility@gmail.com
+- 📫 How to reach me ->  @chanelinfisibility@gmail.com

 <!---
 AhmRsfz/AhmRsfz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.